All Items

 James Abbington, Morgan State University

-An evening service led by James Abbington that focuses on the Heritage of African American Prayer and Song, focusing on John 12:20-33 and John 20:11-16.
+An evening service led by James Abbington that focuses on the heritage of African American prayer and song.

 From the Heart to the Heavens: Hymn Festival